 The Traveller Adventure campaign

 Chapter "Exotic Encounters", adventure "Charter to Cratersea".
 The PCs' employer is eccentric, mercurial, volatile, unpredictable and sometimes ruthlessly malicious toward them.
-He is named Cai Calula, a name very much like the famous Roman emperor Caligula, who had similar qualities.
+He is named Cai Calula (the Roman emperor Caligula, who had similar qualities).

 Chapter "First Call at Zila".
 While the PCs and some Oberlindes Lines crewmen from the starship Margin of Profit are seated together in the Dead Spacer starport bar, a group of enemy Akerut Lines crew try to start a fight.
 First an Akerut man says that the March Harrier (the PCs' ship) is a "fat sow too slow to win anything but a garbage contract, and so old that it's only the rust that holds it together."
 If the PCs want to attack them the Oberlindes crewmen will restrain them because they don't want any trouble.
 Then the Akerut crewman says "But it's a good thing the March Harrier turned up - maybe we can give her the garbage run and have the Margin of Profit hauled off with the rest of the refuse."
 The Oberlindes crew immediately attacks the Akerut crew.